+Higher literacy

-Higher literacy - some non-fiction inspiration...just for starters
+Some non-fiction inspiration...just for starters

 Feeling inspired, but not sure where to start?
-The Nan Shepherd Prize - a new literary prize for underrepresented voices in nature writing - has fantastic resources and tips to help everyone get started, including an introduction to nature writing and a list of inspiring authors and books
+The Nan Shepherd Prize - a new literary prize for underrepresented voices in nature writing - has fantastic resources and tips to help everyone get started, including an introduction to nature writing and a list of inspiring authors and books The Willowherb Review - a platform celebrating and bolstering nature writing by emerging and established writers of colour.

-The Willowherb Review - a platform celebrating and bolstering nature writing by emerging and established writers of colour; see also Samantha Walton's thread celebrating diversity in writing about nature Nature Library x Black Lives Matter - online reading group created to combat anti-Black racism in the outdoors
+Nature Library x Black Lives Matter - online reading group created to combat anti-Black racism in the outdoors